 When making lists, use the application's list-making function. rather than manually inserting a bullet character or number and at the end of each line pressing Enter or placing a line break.
 This way, the screen reader will announce each list item as an item within a list, rather than as separate paragraphs.
-It can also tell users how many list items it is about to read out.
+It can also tell users how many list items they can expect to hear.

 Ideally, you should only create tables to present tabular data.
 Avoid using tables as a visual positioning tool, i.e., creating a table with invisible lines just to lock objects into a grid.
 The screen reader will describe each cell as a table cell.